sanamforoughi/Python/README.md

 # Python
 Python Scripts
-# Aim: extracting info from the twitter API based on search term
+# Aim: Extracting info from the Twitter API based on a search term
 from tweepy import Stream
 from tweepy import OAuthHandler from tweepy.streaming import StreamListener # This is downloaded